eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/info-jobs.rst

 .. warning::

-  Related with ``QOSMaxCpuPerUserLimit`` Slurm's reason, the maximum number of allocated resources (in specific Memory and CPUs) per User at the same time differs between clusters:
+  Related with ``QOSMaxCpuPerUserLimit`` Slurm's reason, the maximum number of allocated resources at the same time (in specific Memory and CPUs) per user differ between clusters:

   * **Apolo:**
         **CPUs:** 96